VishalAkhouri/gapi-drive-react-ui/README.md

 ```
 * Start the dev server - `npm run dev`

-## Testing commands
+## Testing

 * Run End to End testing (in CI/CD or using command prompt/terminal) - `npm run cypress:run`
 * Run end to End testing (Interactively) - `cypress:open`, and click specific script to run (need to start the server at http://localhost:3000 first)
-* Run Unit test - `npm run test` (these are some setup issues that needs to be fixed - refer details below)
+* Run Unit test - `npm run test` (there are some pending setup issues that needs to be fixed - refer details below pending items section)

 ## Debugging some issues